 October 11, 2021

 It’s no secret that negative thoughts are related to mental health conditions like depression and anxiety; in fact they’re pretty much required for diagnosis.
-It’s also known that depression and anxiety can increase your risk for dementia, including Alzheimer’s disease.
+We also know that depression and anxiety can increase your risk for dementia, including Alzheimer’s disease.

 Of course, not all negative thinking leads to depression.
-There’s nothing inherently detrimental about negative thoughts–everyone needs to have some negative thoughts in the everyday course of life.
+There’s nothing inherently detrimental about negative thoughts — everyone needs to have some negative thoughts on occasion.
 We’re biologically equipped to handle a certain amount of negativity.

 But as with most systems, it works under tight parameters.
 Taxing the system can throw it off balance.
 And when we get stuck in depressed rumination or anxious worry loops, we put ourselves at risk for physical health effects.

-It was already known that there was a relationship between depression or anxiety and dementia, but the direction of the relationship wasn’t clear; dementia could cause depression, or a third factor could affect them both.
+Although researchers have been aware of a relationship between depression or anxiety and dementia, the direction of the relationship wasn’t clear.
+Did depression or dementia come first?
+Or was there a third factor that affected them both?

-In a recent study looking at the effects of negative thinking on cognition, nearly 300 people aged 55 and over were tested and monitored over a two-year period.
+In a recent study examining the effects of negative thinking on cognition, nearly 300 people aged 55 and over were tested and monitored over two years.
 Researchers measured cognitive skills such as attention, spatial cognition, language, and memory, as well as physical markers for cognitive decline.
 These markers included tau and amyloid proteins; higher levels of these proteins have been observed in patients with Alzheimer’s Disease (AD).

 These cognitive factors were measured against the tendency to engage in repetitive negative thinking (RNT).
 The researchers found that RNT was causally associated with: